mautrix/docs/bridges/go/discord/authentication.md

      `!discord set-relay --create` command.
    * If you're the guild admin, you can just choose "Administrator" for the bot and not worry about exact permissions.
+   * **N.B.** Don't select any scopes other than `bot`, otherwise it will require you to specify a redirect URI.
+As long as `bot` is the only scope, a redirect URI is not required.

 ---